Warwick Henderson: Arts career

 Henderson established the Artex Art Fair in New Zealand in 1986.
 Artex 86 was opened by the Minister of Arts Sir Peter Tapsell who attacked arts administrators for their monocultural attitudes and lack of support for a National Museum.
 "He congratulated the organiser Warwick Henderson for his initiative in setting up the first artfair to promote local artists".
 The Artex Art Fairs ran until the mid-1990's and were held in three main New Zealand centers including Auckland, Wellington and Christchurch.
 In 2004 Henderson was instrumental in the formation of the "Contemporary Fine Art Dealers Association (CFADA 2004 - 2006) based in Auckland, New Zealand.
 As vice president, together with the steering committee, Henderson co-founded the inaugural Auckland Art Fair in 2005.
 Henderson built a purpose built dealer gallery/apartment building in Parnell in 1987.
 The building designed by Houston Architects won the Auckland Architects Association Best Building Award in 1988.
-The Warwick Henderson Gallery has since held over 350 exhibitions and has represented New Zealand artists such as Michael Illingworth, Philip Trusttum, Nigel Brown, Mervyn Williams, Fatu Feu'u, Philippa Blair, Robyn Kahukiwa, Dame Louise Henderson, Trevor Moffitt, Keith Patterson and Rozi Demant.
+The Warwick Henderson Gallery has since held over 350 exhibitions and has represented New Zealand artists such as Michael Illingworth, Philip Trusttum, Nigel Brown, Mervyn Williams, Fatu Feu'u, Philippa Blair, Robyn Kahukiwa, Dame Louise Henderson, Trevor Moffitt, Keith Patterson, Grace Wright and Rozi Demant.

 Henderson has been involved in the promotion of South Pacific Art in New Zealand, this being a theme at several New Zealand art fairs where he has exhibited.

 In 2018 Henderson sold the Contemporary NZ Dealer Gallery he had established in 1987.
 He continues to operate as an art consultant, valuer, auctioneer, and trader of NZ and international art under his art trading company formed in 1979 (now Warwick Fine Art Ltd).

 Henderson also holds an Auctioneers licence and has organised fundraiser and general art auctions since 1985.

-Museum Exhibitions
+Museum exhibitions

 From 1996 to 1998 Henderson curated two shows which toured museums in New Zealand, "The Toy Show" and “The Games Show”.
 The Museums that hosted these shows included, among others, the Auckland War Memorial Museum – Tamaki Paenga a Hira, the Waikato Museum – Te Whare Taonga O and the Christchurch Museum.
 The shows involved hundreds of early period and antique games and toys, revealing the way these items reflect and record the path of social and economic history.

 In 2020 Te Papa Tongarewa Museum of NZ acquired a significant portion of Henderson's NZ vintage games and illustrated jigsaw puzzles including a rare wooden puzzle depicting the signing of the Treaty of Waitangi.
 Other early games referenced NZ history such as anti-axis puzzles produced during the 2nd World War and sports such as Rugby and Show Jumping.